openhab/org.openhab.binding.zwave/README.md

 #### Primary Controller
 There is a single *Primary* controller in the network.
-This controller provides the network routing table
+This controller provides the network routing table to secondary controllers in the network.

 #### Static Update Controller (SUC)